GustavoSantiago113/TerrariumMonitor/README.md

 # Objective

 Build an insect terrarium with image and sensor-based data monitoring and environment automation.
-The image and sensor-based data is sent to the cloud and retrieved to a mobile app.
+The image and sensor-based data is sent to a custom HTTP API backend and retrieved by a mobile app.
 The sensor-based data is used to turn on exhausting fans and LEDs.

 ![Terrarium](README_Images/Terrarium.jpg)